SepulchralVerdigris/path2victory/Base Game.md

 You can also proxy additional conditions or effects in a two-step process: saying that a certain event gives a creature a condition, and then giving it an additional rider when affected by that condition.

-For example, in PF2e the Craig Linnorm loses regeneration when it takes cold damage.
+For example, in PF2e the craig linnorm loses regeneration when it takes cold damage.
 In *Path 2 Victory,* the Craig Linnorm becomes sickened when it takes cold damage, and loses regeneration while sickened.
 The flavorful weakness is preserved, but no further tracking is needed beyond the existing *Path 2 Victory* condition system.